-Achievement Award
+Achievement Grant

-The Achievement Award is awarded to students without regard to financial need.
+The Achievement Grant is awarded to students without regard to financial need.
 The award is renewable as long as the student remains full-time.
-This award can be reduced for students who live off-campus prior to reaching 91 credit hours.
+This award is variable and can be reduced based on other financial aid received and for students who live off-campus prior to reaching 91 credit hours.